Kulnita/Yearly/readme.md

 ## 🟡 Yearly
-* Yearly Project Goal is Perform Data Analyst on Trans Jakarta Trip on April 2023 Using Python
+* Yearly Project Goal is Perform Data Analyst on Trans Jakarta Trip at April 2023 Using Python
 * Yearly Project also Generate Dashboard on Data Studio

 ## 🔍 Question